mjwebs/tailwindcss-frosted/README.md

 # tailwindcss-frosted
-A TailwindCSS plugin that provides a set of `frosted` classes to create a modern illusion of layering for modals and slide-over elements.
+A TailwindCSS plugin that provides a set of `frosted` classes to create a modern layering effect for modals and slide-over elements.

 ```html